leewtai/leewtai.github.io/setup/git_for_beginniners.md

 - Your teammate should be able to choose where the code will be downloaded on their computer by specifying the "Local Path".
 Remember that a folder named after the repository will be created where you choose.
 This is called "cloning"
   <img src="images/git_clone.png" alt="choosing clone path" width='400'>
 - The folder named after your repo should appear along with the file `test.Rmd` within it.
-- You can now edit this file using RStudio or whatever editor you normally use for coding.
+- You can now edit this file using RStudio or whatever editor you use for coding.
 - Now if any one of you makes a change to the file that Git is tracking, saving the change to the file should trigger GitHub Desktop to mark the exact changes you made.
 - Now look at GitHub Desktop, it should have marked the changes you made.
   <img src="images/git_tracking.png" alt="Git tracking code" width='400'>